mc2-project/opaque-sql/README.md

-# Opaque: Secure Apache SparkSQL
+# Opaque: Secure Apache Spark SQL

 Opaque is a package for Apache Spark SQL that enables very strong security for DataFrames -- data encryption and access pattern hiding -- using Intel SGX trusted hardware.
 The aim is to enable analytics on sensitive data in an untrusted cloud.
 See our upcoming NSDI 2017 paper [1] for more details.